Poincar\'e--Birkhoff--Witt isomorphisms and Kapranov dg-manifolds: Poincaré--Birkhoff--Witt isomorphisms

-In general, the universal enveloping algebra $\enveloping{L}$ of the Lie algebroid $L$ associated to a Lie groupoid $\groupoid{L}$ is canonically identified with the associative algebra of source-fiberwise differential operators on $\cinf{\groupoid{L}}$ invariant under left translations~\cite{Weinstein:book}.
+When the base $M$ is the one-point space $\{*\}$ so that $L$ is a Lie algebra, $\enveloping{L}$ is the usual enveloping algebra of the Lie algebra ${L}$.
+When the Lie algebroid $L$ is the tangent bundle $T_M$, its universal enveloping algebra $\enveloping{L}$ is the algebra of differential operators on $M$.
+In general, the universal enveloping algebra $\enveloping{L}$ of the Lie algebroid $L$ associated with a Lie groupoid $\groupoid{L}$ is canonically identified with the associative algebra of source-fiberwise differential operators on $\cinf{\groupoid{L}}$ invariant under left translations\footnote{See `Terminology and Notations' at the end of the Introduction for our groupoid multiplication convention.}~\cite{MR2653938,MR1687747}.

-The universal enveloping algebra $\enveloping{L}$ of the Lie algebroid $L\to M$ is a coalgebra over $R$~\cite{Xu:quantumgroupoids}.
+The universal enveloping algebra $\enveloping{L}$ of the Lie algebroid $L\to M$ is an $R$-coalgebra~\cite{MR1815717}.
 Its comultiplication

 is compatible with its filtration~\eqref{Jakarta} and characterized by the identities